MS Medical Science (1-year) FAQ – Admissions

-Q: I have never applied to TCOM.
-How do I report my MCAT scores?
+Q: How do I report my MCAT scores?

-A: You can obtain your scores from the AAMC website, download your score report, including verification code and either upload it to your application or mail or email it to our office.
+A: You can obtain your scores from the AAMC website, download your score report, including verification code and either upload it to your application or mail or email it to our office in PDF format.

 Q: I have not taken the MCAT yet.
 Can I substitute the Graduate Record Examination (GRE)?

-A: We are no longer accepting the Graduate Record Examination (GRE) for the Medical Sciences program for Pre-PA.
+A: We are no longer accepting the Graduate Record Examination (GRE) for the MS Medical Science program.
 Applicants interested in dentistry may submit the Dental Admissions Test (DAT).
 You MUST clearly indicate in your application that you are submitting a score other than the MCAT due to your career interest.
-For applicants interested in applying to medical schools, we do not accept any substitutions for the entrance examination requirements for admission to the Master of Science in Medical Sciences.
+For applicants interested in applying to medical schools, we do not accept any substitutions for the entrance examination requirements for admission to the MS Medical Science Program.